What is pneumonia?

 The different types of pneumonia can be grouped as:

-- Viral: More than half of all pneumonia cases are thought to be caused by viruses like influenza (flu) and respiratory syncytial virus (RSV).
+- Viral: More than half of all pneumonia cases are caused by viruses like influenza (flu) and respiratory syncytial virus (RSV).
 COVID-19 can also cause pneumonia.

 - Pseudomonas: which mostly affects people with weakened immune systems or people with a lung disease like COPD or bronchiectasis.